timescale/docs/getting-started/tables-hypertables.md

 additional columns as well.
 The other special thing about hypertables is that they are broken down into smaller tables called chunks.

-In this section, you create a hypertables for time-series data, and regular PostgreSQL tables for relational data.
+In this section, you create a hypertable for time-series data, and regular PostgreSQL tables for relational data.
 You also create an index on your hypertable, which isn't required, but can help your queries run more efficiently.
 One of the other special qualities of hypertables is that you can also create